f32c/arduino/README.md

 To install libusb on windows, easiest way is with Zadig http://zadig.akeo.ie Options->List All Devices Select usb serial device, select driver WinUSB and click install.
-Zadig is not needed for ftdi based boards with own uploader like ULX2S or FleaFPGA.
-Zadig can have some issues with ftdi drivers for windows 10.
+Zadig is not needed for boards with own uploaders like ULX2S or FleaFPGA.
+Zadig can have some issues with FTDI drivers for windows 10.
+Uploader for Numato MimasV2 boards needs Python.
+On Linux, Python is already installed.
+On Windows, Python needs to be manually installed.

 Manual install: Copy or symlink this to existing arduino directory (versions 1.6.0 and newer), close the Arduino IDE, open